Resource Database

 The harms of substance use can range from mild (e.g., feeling hungover, being late for school/work) to severe (e.g., homelessness, disease).
 Treatment options for addiction include self-help, counselling, medications and withdrawal management.

-Health Canada This page has resources and information for people who need help with substance use, including overdose prevention resources.
+This page has resources and information for people who need help with substance use, including overdose prevention resources.

-Saskatchewan Alcohol and Drug Support provides links to resources and information available in Saskatchewan
+Provides links to resources and information available in Saskatchewan

-Substance Use Resources provides links to resources and information available with the PVSD attendance area, including fee-for-services options.
+Provides links to resources and information available with the PVSD attendance area, including fee-for-services options.

-Families for Addiction Recovery is a national charity founded by parents of children who have struggled with addiction from their teens.
+Is a national charity founded by parents of children who have struggled with addiction from their teens.
 Their goal is long term recovery for those with addiction and their families.

-Partnership for Drug-Free Kids: This website works to reduce substance abuse among adolescents by supporting families and engaging with teens.
+This website works to reduce substance abuse among adolescents by supporting families and engaging with teens.

-Your Room: This website provides information about alcohol and a wide range of drugs, their effects, and withdrawal.
+This website provides information about alcohol and a wide range of drugs, their effects, and withdrawal.

-Cannabis and Mental Health: This website offers a 90-minute virtual session for youth outlining the impact of cannabis on mental health.
+This website offers a 90-minute virtual session for youth outlining the impact of cannabis on mental health.

 Apps can support recovery, but are not a replacement for professional help (please be aware of privacy limitations when using apps).

-Sober Grid is available on Apple and Android, and combines peer support coaching, an online community, digital therapeutics, and a digital library of mental health resources to help individuals achieve long-term recovery.
+Sober Grid is available on Apple and Android, and combines peer support coaching, an online community, digital therapeutics, and a digital library of mental health resources to help individuals achieve long-term recovery. | I Am Sober tracks recovery using a sobriety counter to log milestones, tracks how much money the user has saved on drugs or alcohol in their sobriety and offers motivational quotes for support.
+It's available on Apple and Android |

 Suicide Prevention